 Well, as mentioned earlier, I’m now on day 17 of being completely off-grid and I haven’t had a single fail powering everything I need, so I’d say that’s success!
 I have yet to drop my batteries below 12.2 and in fact, most of the time they’re staying between 12.4-12.7+ volts, which seems to be somewhere around 60-100% charged.

-But here I am, 17 days of running my refrigerator, ceiling fans, water pump, USB ports, and even the occasional chilly morning furnace warm up and my batteries seem to be fully charged at the end of every day!
+But here I am, 17 days of running my refrigerator, ceiling fans, water pump, USB ports, and even the occasional chilly morning furnace warm up and my batteries are fully charged every day!

-I’ll admit that so far it doesn’t seem like I’ve generated enough solar power to get my batteries to a float charge and if I got a few days of poor weather, I’d be in trouble without a generator.
-But in these conditions the panels are rocking.
-Even with all this crazy thick smoke that blew in, I’m still generating 15-20 amp hours of power, which is about 50% of normal, but still a little unbelievable.
+I’ll admit that if I got a string of maybe 3+ days with poor weather, I’d be in trouble without a generator, but in these conditions the panels are rocking.
+Even with all this crazy thick smoke that blew in, I’m still generating 15-20 amp hours of power, which is about 50% of normal but still a little unbelievable.
 I fully expected 0.

 Voila!
 It really was that simple.